Welcome to our past!

 We are a registered 501(c)3 non-profit.
 We operate on your donations and memberships.
 Please become a member.
 Thank you!

-NLCHS has special funds set up for Brush College, the Old Lee County Jail, the Historic Center and the steam engine in Riverview park.
+NLCHS has special funds set up for Brush College, the Old Lee County Jail, Old Fort Madison, the NLCHS museum, and the steam locomotive in Riverview park.
 If you want to specify where your donation goes - you are able to do so.
-Volunteers welcome!

 Old Lee County Jail: Built in 1867 is the oldest existing jail in Iowa.
 It is located next to the Lee County Court House in Fort Madison.
 Again, if you wish to tour this interesting old stone structure please call us ahead of time for a volunteer and your own bunk in a cell.

-Santa Fe Railway RED caboose 999235 served on the mainline on fast freights like the Super C, as well as it's last assignment working as the West Local "Waycar" out of Fort Madison.
+Santa Fe caboose: The Santa Fe Railway caboose 999235 served on the mainline on fast freights like the Super C, as well as it's last assignment working as the West Local "Waycar" out of Fort Madison.
 The Waycar 235 has now been elevated along with the depot complex above the flood level.
-So we are now making plans to repaint her inside and out and have it open soon for inspection when the walk ramp is restored.

 We want to thank those that are able to give their time and money so that we can remain open to all regardless of ability to pay.
 All are welcome!
 If you have a special interest and want to volunteer your time and share your experience we need your help.